 To keep abreast of this festival for next year, you can visit the event’s Facebook page.

-Don’t forget, as with other food festivals, there are stalls that allow free tastings of chocolate sensations – just be warned, the sugar hit is long-lasting!
+Don’t forget, as with other food festivals there are stalls that allow free tastings of chocolate sensations – just be warned, the sugar hit is super rich and ever-lasting!